 Cost

-Research suggests that CBD is effective at addressing pain and inflammation.
+Research suggests that CBD has the potential to address pain and inflammation.
 However, most people note that it works subtly by rendering discomfort less noticeable or “easier to ignore,” rather than creating strongly relaxing sensations.

 Many pain prescriptions, on the other hand, render very powerful effects – albeit, with many adverse side effects.
 They may be stronger than CBD, but they have more downsides, too.